Albatros D.III: Austro-Hungarian variants

 All Oeffag variants were armed with two 8 mm (.315 in) Schwarzlose machine guns.
 In most aircraft, the guns were buried in the fuselage, where they were inaccessible to the pilot.
-In service, the Schwarzlose proved to be somewhat less reliable than the 7.92 mm (.312 in) LMG 08/15, mainly due to problems with the synchronization gear.
+The Schwarzlose proved to be somewhat less reliable than the 7.92 mm (.312 in) LMG 08/15, mainly due to problems with the synchronization gear.
 The Schwarzlose also had a poor rate of fire until the 1916 model was provided with a modification developed by Ludwig Kral.
 At the request of pilots, the guns were relocated to the upper fuselage decking late in the series 253 production run.
 It helped to warm up the guns on high altitude.
 This created a new problem; the Schwarzlose operated via blowback and the weapon contained a cartridge oiler to prevent cases from sticking in the chamber while the extractor ripped their rims off.
 With guns mounted directly in front of the pilot, oil released during firing interfered with aim.

 Oeffag engineers noted the wing failures of the D.III and modified the lower wing to use thicker ribs and spar flanges.
 These changes, as well as other detail improvements, largely resolved the structural problems that had plagued German versions of the D.III.
 In service, the Oeffag aircraft proved to be popular, robust, and effective.
 Oeffag built approximately 526 D.III aircraft between May 1917 and the Armistice (586 in total according to other publications).

 Postwar

 After the Armistice, in early 1919 Poland bought 38 series 253 aircraft from the factory, ten more were rebuilt from wartime leftovers.
 Poland operated them in the Polish-Soviet War of 1919–20 in two fighter escadrilles (Nos.
 7 and 13).
 Due to rare air encounters, they were primarily employed in ground-attack duties.
 The Poles thought so highly of the D.III that they sent a letter of commendation to the Oeffag factory.
 They remained in service until 1923.
 Poland also had 26 original Albatros D.III, mostly captured from former occupants, but they were withdrawn from use in December 1919 due to structural weaknesses.

-The newly formed Czechoslovak Air Force also obtained and operated several Oeffag machines after the war.
+The new Czechoslovak Air Force also obtained and operated several Oeffag machines after the war.